rtlabs-com/p-net/doc/getting_started_LAN9662.rst

 Building the LAN9662 Sample Application
 ---------------------------------------
-Add step by step guide describing how to build the LAN9662 sample application and which Microchip resources to download when that information is available.
+Note: Add step by step guide describing how to build the LAN9662 sample application and which Microchip resources to download when that information is available.

-P-Net on LAN9962 Application Summary
+P-Net on LAN9662 Application Summary
 ------------------------------------
 - To map process data to QSPI the application must use the operations ``pnet_output_set_rte_config()`` and ``pnet_input_set_rte_config()``
 - If process data is handled by the application and not mapped to QSPI the hardware offload can be enabled and used without any change in the application.
 API usage is identical except that the hardware offload is enabled during stack initialization.